 To read Congressional Records and State of the Union addresses, one might think that all policy emanated from facts, logic, and merit.
 And when Karl Rove, President Bush’s top strategic adviser, said that the President doesn’t consider politics when determining policy, it was a pleasant fiction no one was expected to believe.
 This seminar looks at the hidden aspects that drive government by focusing on five recent public leaders—President Bush (43), President Clinton, Mayor Giuliani, Ralph Nader, and former Senate Majority Leader Lyndon Johnson.
 How did their varying styles, values, intellects, and personalities affect their offices or campaigns?
 Are there particular approaches that can best accomplish great goals?
 How do media and money affect the success of these powerful people?
 How much does the public actually know about those who govern them?

 Mark Green was the Distinguished Visiting Lecturer at NYU Law School in 2002.
-The author/editor of 21 books (including Who Runs Congress?), he was the Consumer Affairs Commissioner of New York City (1990-93), the elected Public Advocate of New York City (1994-2001), and the Democratic nominee for Mayor (2001).
+The author/editor of 21 books, including Who Runs Congress?, he was the Consumer Affairs Commissioner of New York City (1990–93), the elected Public Advocate of New York City (1994–2001), the Democratic nominee for mayor in 2001, and has been the president of Air America Radio since early 2007.

 Latin America at the Start of the 21st Century: Coming of Age or Continuing Chaos?